open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 )
 ```

 The SDK filters metrics and attributes before exporting metrics.
-This allows
+For example, you
-views to be used to e.g. reduce memory usage of high cardinality metrics or drop
+can use views to reduce memory usage of high cardinality metrics or drop
-attributes that can contain sensitive data.
+attributes that might contain sensitive data.

-For example, here's how you create a view that drops the `latency` instrument
+Here's how you create a view that drops the `latency` instrument
 from the `http` instrumentation library:

 ```go